eriknyquist/text_game_map_maker/README.rst

     python -m text_game_map_maker

-Optionally, for windows users, there is a ``run_text_game_map_maker.bat`` script you can click on to start the application
+Optionally, for windows users, there is a ``run_text_game_map_maker.bat`` script you can click on to start the application.